 Goldilocks and the Slide Presentation Tool

 Having run Deckset 2.0 through its paces, I almost wish I had more presentations to give.
+It would easily make my lists of current favourite macOS apps.
 The revelation that slideshow software had become a sinkhole into which ideas themselves could easily fall persuaded me to all but give up on slide decks.
 Powerpoint is especially guilty.
 Although I find Keynote still has its uses, they’re mostly off-label, and fewer all the time.
 For the past couple conferences, I’ve gone analogue, delivering from a piece of paper to the room.
 Deckset has turned my head back the other way, by finally providing a happy medium.

 If you want to take a look, Deckset offers a free trial.
 A single license is available for a one-time cost of USD $29.
 Or, if you’re an education user, you can request a generous 50% discount.